centrifugal/documentation/server/configuration.md

 }
 ```

-Only **structure** option is required.
-Structure is an array of projects.
+Only **projects** option is required.
+Projects is an array of projects.
 One project corresponds to your web application
 users of which connect to Centrifugo.
 For example if you are developing site `bananas.com` then you should have something
 like this in configuration file: